opencanarias/taple-sdk-ios/README.md

 This repository includes:

-- Scripts for compiling TAPLE FFI for Ios 64-bit architectures.
+- Scripts for compiling TAPLE FFI for iOS 64-bit architectures.
-- Swift library for using TAPLE FFI on Ios.
-Includes an implementation of the TAPLE database interface using the Ios SQLite libraries.
+- Swift library for using TAPLE FFI on iOS.
+Includes an implementation of the TAPLE database interface using the iOS SQLite libraries.
 - Examples of use of the library

 [![AGPL licensed][agpl-badge]][agpl-url]